marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

     my_memcpy (void *dest, const void *src, size_t len) __attribute__((nonnull));

-.. option:: noplt
+.. gcc-attr:: noplt

   .. index:: noplt function attribute

-  The :option:`noplt` attribute is the counterpart to option :option:`-fno-plt`.
+  The :gcc-attr:`noplt` attribute is the counterpart to option :option:`-fno-plt`.
   Calls to functions marked with this attribute in position-independent code do not use the PLT.